LogtalkDotOrg/logtalk3/tools/ports_profiler/NOTES.md

 Overview
 --------

-The `ports.lgt` source file defines a simple predicate execution box model port profiler tool (inspired by the ECLiPSe `port_profiler` tool).
+The `ports_profiler.lgt` source file defines a simple predicate execution box model port profiler tool (inspired by the ECLiPSe `port_profiler` tool).
 The box model is the same used in the debugger tool.

 The Logtalk predicate execution box model is an extended version of the original Byrd's four port model.
 Besides the standard `call`, `exit`, `fail`,